|Location:||North of Brünn. Near the Skalni mlyn Hotel in the Pusty zleb (deserted valley).|

 The name of the abyss has its origin from a legend:

-In the village of Vilemovice once lived a widower with his son.
-He married a second time and his little son got a step mother.
+In the village of Vilemovice once lived a farmer called Hálek, who was a widower with a son.
+He married a second time and his little son got a stepmother.

 Local 17th century legend.